-Looking back to June 2011, in the midst of devastation, Hanna McGee says she can see the beginning of the miracle God was beginning to perform in the life of her family.
+Looking back to June 2011, in the midst of devastation, Hanna McGee says she can see the the miracle God was beginning to perform in the life of her family.
 Hanna says, “We have been married for 12 years; June 24th was our anniversary.
 When we met.
 I had been interested in politics for awhile and had done and internship with a Christian organization in Washington DC.
 I had a heart for politics, I just didn’t know what it was going to look like.
-I came back to Boise and studied political science, but still just didn’t have a direction and so someone suggested I volunteer on a campaign to get some experience.
-I was able to volunteer on the campaign of a friend who was running for state legislature.
-John and I we running in to each other at political meetings and John ended up asking the friend that I was working with to introduce us.
+I came back to Boise and studied political science, but still just didn’t have a direction, and so someone suggested I volunteer on a campaign to get some experience.
+I was able to do that for a friend who was running for state legislature.
+John and I were running in to each other at political meetings and John ended up asking the friend that I was working with to introduce us.
 So he set us up on a coffee date that night and we hit it off really very quickly.

 “I have to confess, I did throw a challenge at him right away.
 When he asked when we would go on our first official date, I told him he had to ask my dad like all my dates had done when I was in high school.
 John invited my parents to dinner the next week and asked my dad if he could officially date me.

 “I remember my mom telling me that night, ‘you deserve someone like John.’
 That really struck me because no one had ever said anything like that to me before.